 - Functional organization of cell nucleus/nucleoid

 François Képès is a cell biologist.
-He is currently studying, and aims at engineering, genome architecture.
-For this purpose he uses various approaches including bioinformatics and molecular, systems and synthetic biology.
+He is currently studying and engineering genome architecture.
+For this purpose he uses various approaches including molecular, systems and synthetic biology.
 He leads the "Modelling and Engineering Genome Architecture" (MEGA) team at iSSB.

-François Képès is a Research Director at CNRS.
-He is the Founding director of the Epigenomics Project (Genopole), an Institute of Complex Studies that is dedicated to the emerging disciplines of Systems and Synthetic Biology.
-He is a Team Leader at the institute of Systems and Synthetic Biology (Genopole, CNRS, UEVE).
+François Képès is a research director at CNRS.
+He is the Founding (2002) director of the Epigenomics Project (Genopole), an institute of complex studies.
+He is the Founding director (2008-10 & 2015-16) of the institute of Systems and Synthetic Biology, at Genopole (iSSB - CNRS, UEVE).
 He is an invited professor at the Centre for Synthetic Biology and Innovation (CSynBI), at Imperial College London.
-He is a member of the National Academy of Technologies of France.
+He is a fellow of the National Academy of Technologies of France.

 François Képès is the author of over 110 scientific publications and the editor or author of 20 books and of 13 book chapters.
 He has organized or chaired 2-7 international scientific events per year, including over 40 in Synthetic Biology since 2005.
 He is currently a partner, PI or co-PI in several funded Projects.
 He serves as the editor of four international journals including "Synthetic Biology", as a referee for 19 others, and as an expert advisor for 11 European, North- and South-American and Middle-East funding agencies.
 He acted as the team leader of the first French iGEM team, that was finalist, won a gold medal, and was awarded the first prize of foundational research at MIT in 2007.